eciramella/imagegen-maven-plugin/README.md

 This is a simple maven plugin for automatically generating images for use in your java projects.

+Have you ever needed to generate a splash screen image for an installer?

+Do you want to pull maven related tidbits into an image (version number for example)?

+Then this is the plugin for you!

+This can generate both single color and two-tone, gradient images.

+Need a drop shadow?
+We have that too!

-There is a ton of documentation within the poms.
+There is a ton of documentation within the poms, but here's a quick plugin configuration listing that will generate a single color image.

 ```xml
 <plugin>